openTdataCH/siri-sx-map/docs/DOCS.md

 #### XML Schema Definition

-We didn't get a XSD for the SIRI-SX api, this is why we parsed the data with plain js.
+We didn't get access to a XSD for the SIRI-SX api, this is why we parsed the data with plain js.
-We suggest to ask for a XSD or create one yourself, so the parsing can be removed and the code can be simplified.
+We suggest to ask for a XSD, so the parsing can be removed and the code can be simplified.

 ## Development